 Even a claim that is perfectly valid in its own right can be cancelled out if another company turns out to have done essentially the same work, reaching a similar solution.

-Understanding what may or may not be in scope is perhaps best explained with case studies and examples, but first what exactly are R&D tax credits?
+Understanding what may or may not be in scope is perhaps best explained with case studies and examples.
+Firstly, what exactly are R&D tax credits?
 Our quick guide to R&D tax credits will answer all of your questions.

 A quick guide to R&D tax credits

-In their present form, R&D tax credits allow small companies to deduct an extra 130% of their qualifying costs from any profits, on top of the existing 100% of qualifying costs that can usually be deducted – a total potential deduction of 230%.
+In their present form, R&D tax credits allow small companies to deduct an extra 130% of their qualifying costs from any profits.
+In addition, this is on top of the existing 100% of qualifying costs that can usually be deducted.
+Resulting in a total potential deduction of 230%.

 This relief was launched by the UK government in 2000 with the intention of boosting innovation.

-The idea was to encourage businesses already working in this territory and, more importantly, to incentivise those not already actively pursuing innovation.
+The idea was to encourage businesses already working in this territory and, to incentivise those not already actively pursuing innovation.

 Fortunately, there is also an option to run your first claim past the Revenue in draft form to get an initial read-out of whether it’s a non-starter, potentially saving everyone a lot of time.